Monday’s child is fair of face

 But the child who is born on the Sabbath Day

 Is bonny and blithe and good and gay.

-Then we’ve also heard about some stranger reasons for choosing to have baby born on a specific day, such as:
+Then we’ve also heard about some stranger reasons for choosing to have baby born on a specific day

 Did you have a special reason for choosing the day on which your baby’s elective Caesarean section would take place?
 We’d love to hear the stories behind those reasons.
 Tell us yours, and we may mention you in our next story about elective C-sections.

 - So that baby can share a birthday with a relative (surely that would make birthdays an expensive occasion?)

 - Public Holiday births (baby will always have the day off to celebrate!)

 - Holding out for payday, because birth can be expensive, right?

 - Superstition about the days of the week (poor Monday!)